San Antonio Federal Pretrial Release and Texas Bail Bonds.

 Notably, the federal system usually does not require a person to post a cash bond to get out of jail.
-This is one of the biggest differences between the state and federal bail systems we talked about earlier.
+This is one of the main differences between the state and federal bail systems.

-Instead of posting a bond, a person should show the following to be released on bond in a federal criminal case:
+Instead of posting a bond, a person needs to show the following to get out on bond in a federal criminal case:

 - He or she will appear in court for all future court dates;

 - The person will follow all pretrial conditions of release;

 - The person will not be a danger to the community;

 - In some cases, the person must rebut the presumption for pretrial detention; and

 - The person must have legal status to be in the United States.

 Equally important, the magistrate will require a third-party (3P) custodian to sign an agreement that says the 3P will be responsible for paying a specific cash amount if the person arrested does not appear in court as directed.